Just transition: International policy

+Paris Agreement

+The Paris Agreement represents 194 countries (as of 2022) commitment to a global framework to prevent the global temperature from exceeding 1.5 degrees Celsius.
+In the transitional state to a net-zero future, the United Nations Development Programme (UNDP) recommends countries use this opportunity to mitigate social inequality and civil unrest through a just transition.

+The United Nations Development Programme establishes five ways a just transition can support the Paris Agreement: Including the public in decision-making processes, supporting a green jobs revolution, creating a resilient net-zero economy, developing local solutions, and concentrating efforts and manpower.
+The Paris Agreement focuses on a justice dimension to climate action within countries rather than on justice between nations.

 European Union mechanism

+In Europe, advocates for a just transition want to unite social and climate justice, for example, for coal workers in coal-dependent developing regions who lack employment opportunities beyond coal.
 In the European Union, the concerns facing workers in fossil fuel industries are addressed by the Just Transition mechanism in the European Green Deal.
 The funding and mechanism helps fossil fuel-dependent regions within the European Union to transition to a greener economy.

 A just transition from coal is supported by the European Bank for Reconstruction and Development.

 Climate litigation

 A 2021 review of legal theories for climate litigation and a just transition, recommended using accountability litigation against companies in industries that would lose work.